 Segmented data is not consistent with non-segmented data

 It can be confusing to see that segmented data will not be 100% consistent with non-segmented data.
-This is however expected behavior according to Twitter due to how they derive the information.
+This is however expected behaviour according to Twitter due to how they derive the information.
+Twitter provides more information on segmentation here.

 Campaign ID's do not match between Twitter and Funnel